List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 Use case — Tracking outside counsel spend

 One way to slash outside counsel costs is to have a more accurate means of measuring your spend.
-Spend management tools lets a firm pinpoint ways to achieve savings — for example, giving users rough estimates of what peer companies do for outside counsel spend, thus comparing your costs with theirs.
+Spend management tools allow you to pinpoint ways to achieve savings — for example, giving users rough estimates of what peer companies do for outside counsel spend, thus comparing your costs with theirs.
 The use of automated invoice workflows and auditing tools also further reduce counsel spend.

 Application: Evidence management